KhanhNBL/Accessibility-Test-Neste/README.md

 **9.**

-Expected: Description text + Clickable element trait
+Expected: Description text + clickable element trait

-Actual: Description Text
+Actual: Description text

 - For an electric car, better to let the users know the "charger availability" instead of saying only the text